bbauer-io/minishell/README.md

 # meh$h>

-A Unix command interpreter.
-It does everything you would want from a command interpreter, so long as you don't want pipes, redirections, auto-completion, or command history.
+A Unix command interpreter written in C. It does everything you would want from a command interpreter, so long as you don't want pipes, redirections, auto-completion, or command history.
 (That's all coming up in version 2: a fully immersive shell simulator harnessing the full power of termcaps that's so real you'll forget you've left the comfort of zsh!).

 WELL, THEN!
 What *does* it do?